Cardio Exercises to Burn Belly Fat and Total Body Fat

 2. Types of Cardio Workouts

-Cardio can generally be divided into two main types:
+Cardio workouts generally fall into two categories:

 3. Four Cardio Exercises for Total Body Fat Loss